-Seattle is bike-friendly!
-If you brought your own bike, check out the nearly 20-mile Burke-Gilman Trail that runs from Northeast to West along the west side of Lake Washington along the ship canal through the heart of Fremont.
+Seattle is bike and scooter friendly!
+If you brought your own bike or scooter, check out the nearly 20-mile Burke-Gilman Trail that runs from Northeast to West along the west side of Lake Washington along the ship canal through the heart of Fremont.
 Didn’t bring your bike?
 Don’t worry.
-LimeBikes and Jump bikes are scattered all over the streets of Fremont.
+Lime bikes and scooters, Jump bikes, and Link and Wheels scooters are scattered all over the streets of Fremont.
 Download the apps and pick-up the closest bike.
-Don’t forget to bring a helmet though, per Seattle law!
+Don’t forget to bring a helmet though, per Seattle law!!

 Not sure where a bus stop is?
-Download One Bus Away and find stops, and schedules.
+Download One Bus Away and find stops and schedules.
 There’s also Trip Planner for a more detailed schedule through King County Metro.
 Or let Chamber Member Google guide you with its transit options on Google Maps.

 Parking in Seattle can be tricky!
 We always recommend looking into public transportation but if you do choose to drive into Fremont, download the PayByPhone app and enter the five-digit number on the green sign and you’ll be set – cash free!
 If you pay with the meter, make sure to get your sticker and put it on the correct window!
 Parkopedia is also a great option for comparing lots to find the cheapest garages in Fremont.
-Find more lots listed from our Chamber Member, U-Park System, under “Fremont”.